cs1302uga/cs1302-gallery/README.md

    ```

    **URL-Encoding:** You may have noticed that we said `jack+johnson` is the URL-encoded
    value for `"jack johnson"`.
-When constructing a URL query string (i.e., anything after the `?` in a URL) in Java,
+When constructing a URI query string (i.e., anything after the `?` in a URL or URI) in Java,
    take special care that any values (e.g., the value of the `term` parameter) are
    [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding).